paquinteroc/Exercise/README.md

 Some key questions we will work through:

-- How might you improve the model?
-Different algorithm?
-- How did you structure the training codebase?
+- How did/would you structure the training codebase?
 Why?
-- How did you handle model metric tracking?
+- How did/would you handle model metric tracking?
 - How did/would you handle model versioning and updating?
 - How did you handle environment replication/stability?
 - How did/would you handle deployment to multiple environments (`dev`/`test`/`prod`)?